Ayush-kaithwas/SPACE-INVADERS/README.md

 * Then type -> "python final.py"
 * This will run the game , enjoy😄!!!

+### Commands To play the game
+* Use left, right, up, down arow keys to move
+* Press space to shoot

+| Cheats 😄

+* Press "f" to full the health
+* Press "q" to increase lives

 ### Don't delete any file it may crash the game